kuzivashe/alx-low_level_programming/0x02-functions_nested_loops/README.md

 3. Write a function that checks for lowercase character.
 Prototype: int _islower(int c);.
 Return 1 if c is lowercase.
 Returns 0 otherwise.
 4. Write a function that checks if a character is an alphabet character whether lowercase or uppercase.
 5. Write a function that prints the sign of a number.
+6. Write a function that computes the absolute value of an integer.
+Prototype: int _abs(int);.